sourmash-bio/sourmash/doc/command-line.md

 walkthrough of these commands.

 * `lca classify` classifies many signatures against an LCA database.
-* `lca summarize` summarizes the content of a metagenome using an LCA database.
+* `lca summarize` summarizes the content of metagenomes using an LCA database.
 * `lca gather` finds non-overlapping matches to a metagenome in an LCA database.
 * `lca index` creates a database for use with LCA subcommands.
 * `lca rankinfo` summarizes the content of a database.